MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordList.md

 string|The name of this negative keyword list.

 ## <a name="setname-string-name-"></a>setName(string name)
-Sets the name of this negative keyword list.
+Sets this negative keyword list's name.

 ### Arguments
 |Name|Type|Description|